zaidhassanch/PointerNetworks/readme.txt

   - Still more work required on this

 ==============================================================
-  > Moreover, It would would be nice to have some numbers on claimed results
-    and process of reproducing claimed results, so that I can see the effect of my code.

-- I was supposed to start integration of my probe into ankit's code
-  > ankit promised to sent some tips on how to integrate,
-  > I reminded once, but still haven't got them yet.

 - Now, I have started understanding the code myself
   - getting significant hand on it, probably a little more time to start integration